THUNKS for Mortals

 =LET( makeThunk, LAMBDA(x, LAMBDA(x)), th, makeThunk(RANDARRAY(10000,10000)), 10 )

-Here, the result should be 10, but makeThunk still tries to evaluate RANDARRAY(10000,10000) resulting in an "Excel ran out of resources" error message.
+Here, the result should be 10 and we aren't even using the th variable after defining it.
+But, makeThunk still evaluates RANDARRAY(10000,10000) before wrapping it in a thunk, resulting in an "Excel ran out of resources" error message.

-You can pass that array of thunks into functions like SCAN, or create thunks within functions like BYROW, BYCOL, MAP, or MAKEARRAY that would otherwise not be able to return arrays of arrays.
+You can pass that array of thunks into functions like SCAN, or create thunks within functions like MAP, MAKEARRAY or SCAN that would otherwise not be able to return arrays of arrays - like the examples shown at the end of the last section.

 The example in the article "I THUNK; therefore I SCAN" by Craig Hatmaker is a perfect example of using BYCOL to convert rows of an array into individual thunks that are then passed to SCAN, for the purpose of efficiency gains.